George Razay

-George Razay (Arabic: جورج رضائي; born c.
-1955-56) is a Syrian-born Australian politician and medical practitioner.
+George Razay (Arabic: جورج رضائي; born 21 March 1956) is a Syrian-born Australian politician and medical practitioner.
 He was elected to the Tasmanian House of Assembly at the 2025 state election, running as an independent in the Division of Bass in the Tasmanian House of Assembly at the 2025 state election.
 He was previously elected to Launceston City Council in 2022 and worked as a geriatrician at Launceston General Hospital.

 During his time in parliament, he has focused on health issues.

 Personal life

-George Razay was born on 21 March 1956 in the village of Al-Malkieh to an Aramean family, in the Al-Hassaka region, of the Second Syrian Republic.
+George Razay was born on 21 March 1956 in the village of Al-Malkieh to an Assyrian family, in the Al-Hassaka region, of the Second Syrian Republic.
 His father Salim Razay (1926–1965) was born in Azekh, Turkey, and his mother Aakboula (née Amno) was born in Al-Malkieh, First Syrian Republic in 1935.
 Both belonged to the Syriac Orthodox Church of Antioch, and all four of his grandparents were born in Tur Abdin, Turkey.

 He later moved to the United Kingdom and became a British citizen in 1992.
 He renounced his British citizenship prior to standing at the 2022 Australian federal election in accordance with section 44 of the constitution, but was unable to renounce his Syrian citizenship as he had not completed compulsory military service and did not wish to return to the country.